 Step 3: Turn on “data roaming” to automatically connect.

-If you prefer convenience and your phone supports eSIM → Choose an eSIM (purchase online and ready to use immediately).
+If you want convenience and your phone supports eSIM → Choose an eSIM (buy online and use immediately).

 If you’re traveling with others and have a limited budget → Consider renting a Wi-Fi hotspot.